 377 of 381 students recommendSee All

 Great class for someone who wants to hone their basic illustration skills.
 For someone who's been using Illustrator for years, I still managed to learn some new things about it (specifically the colour palette stuff)!

 Nuthin' but a g-thang, baby.

 Highly recommended to those who are struggling to be better at illustration especially you're a self-taught without anyone around to ask questions or get some pro-tips from.
 Thank you Brad for sharing your skills & knowledge.
 I can't thank enough for all your interesting/kind/helpful lectures.
 Please keep uploading more lectures!

-I am a graphic designer and illustrator raised in the Great Northwest, now living in Austin, Texas with my wife and little boy.
+I am a graphic designer and illustrator raised in the Great Northwest, now living in Austin, Texas with my wife and two little kids.
 After graduating with a BFA in graphic design, I started my career as an information designer and illustrator at Column Five Media.
 The digital illustration courses I took in college paid off, as I found that more and more clients were requesting illustration work in their designs.
 Merging both skills together I have been able attract all types of work, including my work in advertising at Arnold Worldwide.